 Overall, Martin stressed the importance of continuing to support your local businesses, he explained: "All small independent businesses are an essential part of our community, and shopping small and local will mean we will continue to be here for a very long time.”

 How to become a Bionic Business

 Thousands of businesses like yours are already working smarter, and we’ve made it our mission to help others be Bionic.
-So long as you’re a Bionic business, we’ll stay in touch to ensure you get the best deals, share the latest tech innovations to keep your business ahead of the rest., along with expert advice and stories from customers.
+So long as you’re a Bionic business, we’ll stay in touch to ensure you get the best deals on business essentials, share the latest tech innovations to keep your business ahead of the rest., along with expert advice and stories from customers.